codio-content/Linux-Introduction/.guides/content/Better-listing-f142.md

 ### Exploring the `-l` option of the `ls` command

-You've probably gotten something like this:
+You should see something like this:

 ```
 codio ~/workspace $ ls -l